ABOUT STEPHEN GRACE

 Brief Bio

-Stephen Grace is an award-winning conservationist, educator and writer.
-He is the author of many books, including Dam Nation: How Water Shaped the West and Will Determine Its Future and Grow: Stories from the Urban Food Movement, winner of the Colorado Book Award for Creative Nonfiction.
+Stephen Grace is an award-winning conservationist, educator, guide, photographer, and writer.
+He is the author of several books, including Dam Nation: How Water Shaped the West and Will Determine Its Future and Grow: Stories from the Urban Food Movement, which won the Colorado Book Award for Creative Nonfiction.

 Extended Bio

-A professional naturalist based in the Pacific Northwest, I work as a science and nature educator, lead tours ranging from birding to tidepooling to rainforest hiking, and participate in seabird and sea mammal research.
-I spend every moment I can outdoors exploring, learning, and sharing my enthusiasm for the natural world with others.
+A professional naturalist based in the Pacific Northwest, I work as a science and nature educator, leading tours that range from birding to tidepooling to rainforest hiking.
+I am also involved in seabird and sea mammal research, and I spend every moment I can outdoors, exploring, learning, and sharing my enthusiasm for the natural world with others.

-I am the author of many books on diverse topics, including urban development, historical cartography, sustainable food, and river conservation.
+I have authored numerous books on diverse topics, including urban development, historical cartography, sustainable food, and river conservation.

-After my debut novel, Under Cottonwoods (Lyons Press, 2005), was named a BookSense 76 selection and an Emerging Writers Network “Best of 2004” book, I moved to a trailer park in Wyoming in the wake of the Matthew Shepard murder and developed an outdoor adventure program for youth at risk for drugs and violence while researching another novel.
+My debut novel, Under Cottonwoods (Lyons Press, 2005), was named a BookSense 76 selection and recognized as one of the Emerging Writers Network's “Best of 2004” books.
+Following its success, I moved to a trailer park in Wyoming after the Matthew Shepard murder, where I developed an outdoor adventure program for youth at risk of drugs and violence while researching my next novel.

-My first nonfiction book, It Happened in Denver (Globe Pequot Press, 2007), a collection of twenty-five stories that shaped the city, is still in print.
+My first nonfiction book, It Happened in Denver (Globe Pequot Press, 2007), a collection of twenty-five stories that shaped the city, remains in print.

-To publish Colorado: Mapping the Centennial State through History: Rare and Unusual Maps from the Library of Congress (Globe Pequot Press, 2010), a book about the historical Cartography of Colorado, I collaborated with Library of Congress curators and Vincent Virga, called “America’s foremost picture editor.”
+I collaborated with Library of Congress curators and Vincent Virga, described as “America’s foremost picture editor,” to publish Colorado: Mapping the Centennial State through History: Rare and Unusual Maps from the Library of Congress (Globe Pequot Press, 2010), a book about the historical cartography of Colorado.

-To create Colorado Icons: 50 Classic Views of the Centennial State (Globe Pequot Press, 2010) I profiled the usual suspects—Denver Broncos and Rocky Mountain National Park, for example—with photos and essays, but I also sought out unusual entries such as Palisade peaches and the Stanley Hotel.
-Colorado Icons was named one of the "Year's Best Books" (2010) by Colorado Country Life.
+In Colorado Icons: 50 Classic Views of the Centennial State (Globe Pequot Press, 2010), I profiled iconic symbols like the Denver Broncos and Rocky Mountain National Park alongside lesser-known entries such as Palisade peaches and the Stanley Hotel.
+This work was named one of the "Year's Best Books" (2010) by Colorado Country Life.

 To research Shanghai Life, Love and Infrastructure in China’s City of the Future (Sentient Publications, 2010), a narrative nonfiction book about the human and environmental costs of China’s meteoric rise, I photographed skyscrapers in megacities, interviewed people throughout China, and went trail running in Tibet.